 Welcome to my music blog.
 My name is Emily E Hogstad, I’m in my mid-twenties, I play violin and viola, and I currently live in Eau Claire, Wisconsin.

-I played violin in the Chippewa Valley Youth Symphony for four years during high school, serving intermittently in principal roles.
+Music-wise, I played violin in the Chippewa Valley Youth Symphony for four years, serving intermittently in principal roles.
 Since then I’ve performed with various ensembles, including the String Connection Orchestra and the Eau Claire Chamber Orchestra.
 In 2006, I attended the Green Lake Festival of Music in Green Lake, Wisconsin, and worked with such nationally-renowned faculty and guest artists as the Amelia Piano Trio, Desiree Ruhstraht, and Samantha George.
-I’ve also taken intermittent lessons from a couple members of the Minnesota Orchestra.
-I am honored to play a beautiful instrument made by Loual Riebel in 2004 in Cremona.
+I’ve studied both violin and viola with a couple of members of the Minnesota Orchestra.
+I am honored to play a beautiful violin made by Loual Riebel in 2004 in Cremona.
 I’m slightly less honored to play a factory viola…but still: honored.

 My first love is the history of women in classical music.
 I’m especially interested in the lives of the great female violin virtuosas of the Victorian era who have sadly been all but forgotten today.
-Documenting and celebrating their lives and careers has become a personal crusade of mine.
+Documenting and celebrating their lives and careers is a personal crusade of mine.

-This blog’s name is inspired by the 1915 novel The Song of the Lark by Willa Cather, which chronicles the journey of a small-town Midwestern girl of Scandinavian descent who aspires to fulfill her all-consuming passion for music.
+This blog’s name is inspired by the 1915 novel The Song of the Lark by Willa Cather.
+The book chronicles the journey of a small-town Midwestern girl of Scandinavian descent who aspires to fulfill her all-consuming passion for music.
 It’s also not coincidence that the name reminds any violin-lover of Ralph Vaughan Williams’s piece The Lark Ascending, which was inspired and premiered by English violinist Marie Hall.

 The header image is a detail from Edmund Charles Tarbell’s 1890 painting “Girl with Violin.”